pmedilall/easyTravel-OpenShift/tutorials/ansible-dynamic-inventory/README.md

 Edit the file `playbook.yml` and provide a selector that applies to all cluster nodes that shall contain Dynatrace OneAgent.
 One possibility is to select nodes by resource tags: a selector `tag_NAME_VALUE` will select all nodes that have a tag named `NAME` with a value of `VALUE`.
 For other options, please refer to Ansible's documentation on [Dynamic Inventories](http://docs.ansible.com/ansible/intro_dynamic_inventory.html).

-Example: in our development cluster, our nodes are tagged by `name=clusterid` and `value=openshift-dev`, so that selector effectively becomes `tag_clusterid_openshift_dev` (as above documentation states, special characters are converted to underscores):
+Example: in our development cluster, our nodes are tagged by `name=clusterid` and `value=openshift-dev` so that selector effectively becomes `tag_clusterid_openshift-dev`:

 ```
 ---